RavneetAnand/image-scanner/README.md

 bun dev
 ```

-Then run the json server:
+Then run the json server in a separate terminal:

 ```bash
 npx json-server public/assets/db.json -p 8000